Platform-OS/platformos-documentation/pages/getting-started/transactables/managing-transactable.md

 {% endraw %}

 A common issue in liquid are types - most of the time liquid converts everything to string.
-This is what it is often necessary to do coercion in liquid.
-In our example, url parameters are strings, and graphql expects `page` variable to be integer.
+This is why it is often necessary to do coercion in liquid.
+In our example, url parameters are strings, and GraphQL expects `page` variables to be integers.
 To solve the problem, we just add a `0`, which casts string to integer:
 {% raw %}`{% assign page = params.page | default: 1 | plus: 0 %}`{% endraw %}

 We also have to add the graph query `graph_queries/client_projects.graphql`: